varunpshrivathsa/NASA-Li-ion-Battery-Temperature-Prediction/README.md

 # NASA-Li-ion-Battery-Temperature-Prediction
-Predicts Li-ion battery temperature using linear regression on operational data, aiding in thermal management, safety, and performance optimization.
-Evaluated with MAE, MSE, RMSE, and R² metrics.
+Uses linear regression to predict Li-ion battery temperature from operational data, supporting thermal management, safety, and performance optimization.
+Achieved MAE, MSE, and R² of 0.95 in evaluation.